chaudum/rgain3/man/collectiongain.rst

 ===========

 **collectiongain** is a script calculating the Replay Gain values of a large set of music files inside *music_dir*.
-Each audio file will be rectified against the other files of the same album, which are identified using the file tags.
+Files belonging to the same album will be identified using the file tags and album Replay Gain data will be calculated for them.

 OPTIONS
 =======